Ada Adini: Life and career

 In 1882 she joined Bartolomeo Merelli's traveling opera troupe with whom she performed in Berlin (1882) and Prague (1883).
 From 1887–1890 she was committed to the Palais Garnier where she notably created the role of the Duchesse d'Étampes in the world premiere of Camille Saint-Saëns' Ascanio (1890).

 In 1893 Adini sang Brünnhilde in the Italian premiere of Richard Wagner's Die Walküre at La Scala.
-She later repeated the role at the Teatro Regio di Torino (1898) and the Teatro Costanzi (1899).
-In 1894 and 1897 she was heard successfully at the Royal Opera House in London as Donna Anna in Wolfgang Amadeus Mozart's Don Giovanni.
+She later repeated the role at the Teatro Regio di Torino (1898) and the Teatro Costanzi (1899) in Rome.
+In 1894 and 1897 she sang at the Royal Opera House in London as Donna Anna in Wolfgang Amadeus Mozart's Don Giovanni.
 She sang the role of Frédegonde in the world premiere of César Franck's Ghiselle at the Opéra de Monte-Carlo in 1896.

 Her second husband was the opera librettist and writer Paul Milliet.
 He wrote the libretto for Jules Massenet's Hérodiade in which she sang the role of Salomé in Monte-Carlo in 1903 with Emma Calvé in the title role.
-Some of the other roles Adini performed on stage were Anita in La Navarraise, Brunehild in Sigurd, Catherine d'Aragon in Henry VIII, Charlotte in Werther, Chimène in Le Cid, Countess Almaviva in The Marriage of Figaro, Desdemona in Otello, Isolde in Tristan und Isolde, Rachel in La Juive, Sélika in L'Africaine, Simonetta in I Medici, Valentine in Les Huguenots, and Venus in Tannhäuser.
+Some of the other roles Adini performed on stage were Anita in La Navarraise, Brunehild in Sigurd, Catherine of Aragon in Henry VIII, Charlotte in Werther, Chimène in Le Cid, Countess Almaviva in The Marriage of Figaro, Desdemona in Otello, Isolde in Tristan und Isolde, Rachel in La Juive, Sélika in L'Africaine, Simonetta in I Medici, Valentine in Les Huguenots, and Venus in Tannhäuser.

 After retiring from the stage Adini was active as a singing teacher.
 One of her notable pupils was the Spanish mezzo-soprano Maria Gay.
-She died in Dieppe, Seine-Maritime in 1924.
+According to Cummings (2008), she died in Dieppe, France, in 1924; the registry of the 16th arrondissement of Paris records her death In Paris on 22 February 1924.
+The registry gives her birth name as Schillinger, as does Kurt Gänzl (Chapman was her mother's maiden name), but he also gives Dieppe.
 Opera commentator Michael Scott summarises her career and evaluates her recordings in The Record of Singing (Duckworth, London, 1977).